All Episodes

 And now that they see what it's being used for, which we warned them, now they're acting shocked.

-Conservatives, acting shocked that government would lie about what they're gonna do with money that they appropriate or print.
+Conservatives acting shocked that government would lie about what they're going to do with money that they appropriate or print.

-I'll tell you, I don't know when it started, but this intellectual movement on the conservative side to believe in a big interactive, compassionate government.
+I don't know when it started, but this intellectual movement on the conservative side to believe in a big, interactive, compassionate government.

 Somebody's got to get these people's heads together and knock sense into them.

-Activist, uh active uh executive with an ac with big government uh that we're in charge of that reaches out to certain people that we need to help, show that we have compassion to.
+Activist, active executive with an active big government that we're in charge of that reaches out to certain people that we need to help, show that we have compassion to.

-Whoever and then when we do that, and then the government starts making all these stupid moves, and by the banks don't lend the money, and they start rewarding the shareholders and themselves, whoa, this is not what we intend.
+And then when we do that, and then the government starts making all these stupid moves and by the banks don't lend the money and they start rewarding the shareholders and themselves.

 So here we go.

-As the Treasury Department prepares a 40 billion dollar program to help delinquent homeowners avoid foreclosure, the Treasury Department confronts a difficult challenge, not making the plan too tempting to people like Todd Lawrence.
+As the Treasury Department prepares a $40 billion program to help delinquent homeowners avoid foreclosure, the Treasury Department confronts a difficult challenge, not making the plan too tempting to people like Todd Lawrence.

 Todd Lawrence is an airline pilot, lives outside Norwich, Connecticut.